-Borobudur Temple is one of the magnificent and largest Buddhist temples in the world.
+Borobudur Temple is one of the most magnificent and largest Buddhist temples in the world.
 Located in Magelang, Central Java.
-Borobodur is lying just one half an hour from Prambanan temple.
+Borobodur is lying just 1 half an hour from Prambanan temple.
 In fact, exploring both sites in 1 day is doable.
-Listed as the UNESCO World Heritage, Borobudur is always packed with visitors.
-Locals coming from the big cities like Jakarta, and outside the region at least visit the temple once a year.
+Listed as a UNESCO World Heritage, Borobudur is always packed with visitors.
+Locals coming from big cities like Jakarta, and outside the region at least visit the temple once a year.

 The temple will be full of locals coming with their kids, especially during the school holiday in summer.
 Between the month of June to the beginning of July.
 Another occasion like Idul Fitri is when the temple is full of family reunions including elder people.
 It is almost impossible to see the temple have low incoming visitors.

 As the largest Buddhist site in the world.
 Worshippers and pilgrims from Indonesia and all over the world are regular visitors to this grand temple.
 Regardless there is never a low season, the temple is definitely worth exploring.
 To summarize here are the tips and guides to visiting Borobudur Temple.

 Borobudur Temple Entrance Fee

 Entrance ticket for international tourist is available from a 1-7 day pass.
 A 1-day pass to visit Borobudur Temple costs $25.
 While the multiple-day is a ticket to visit Borobudur combine with other temples.
 Visitors can explore the Prambanan temple and other temples in different locations spread in Central Java.